Congratulations to the Leys Team - our worthy Debate 2018 Winners.

 In support of the global Peace One Day Initiative (21st September) the Cambridge South Rotary Club organise an annual 3 Day Event for VI Form Classes in the Cambridge area.

-We are lucky to have one of the six worldwide Rotary Peace Colleges at Bradford.
+We are lucky to have had one of the six worldwide Rotary Peace Colleges at Bradford to lead the 5 talks.
 Each year we invite one of their Masters students to join us.
-This year Lydia has volunteered to share her personal experiences of working with Refugees currently detained on the Greek Island of Lesvos. (see later)
+This year Lydia volunteered to share her personal experiences of working with Refugees currently detained on the Greek Island of Lesvos. (see later)

 DAY 1 MONDAY - Come along to the Debating Competition 4pm to 7.50pm at the Leys School.

 The PUBLIC and GUESTS WELCOME - arrive in good time.

 Refreshments and Parking on-site available (use the Trumpington Entrance for the Music Building Carpark - nearest to the roundabout).

 MOTION 1 - 'This house believes that “putting one’s country first” is not a threat to Peace'.

 To Propose - the Hills Road A Team.
 To Oppose - the Parkside Team.

 MOTION 2 - 'This house believes that unbalanced distribution of resources between countries will spark the next World War'.

 To Propose - the Leys Team.
 To Oppose - the IVC Team.